iov-one/docs/docs/weave/tutorial/11-cron.md

 }
 ```

-As you can see there is no authentication checks, it is because we designed cron handlers to be
+As you can see there is no authentication check, this is because we designed cron handlers to be
 inaccesible to the world via a query so we can implement our execution without any fears of
 exploitation.